What is Caffe Americano & Where Did it Come From?

 Soldiers guide to Italy

-The the majority of stunning discovery for me, but, is this:
+The most stunning discovery for me, however, is this:

 Whats Americano